 How to write a resume and deploy game-changing strategies to find the decision-maker

-Once your new resume is chock full of robust resume stories, don’t fool around with an ATS only strategy.
-While applying online works sometimes, if you put all your eggs in that ATS online application basket, you are doomed to failure.
+Once your new resume is chock full of robust resume stories, don’t fool around with an ATS-only strategy.
+While applying online sometimes yields success, if you put all your eggs in that ATS online application basket, you are doomed to failure.

 Accessing the hidden job market is a huge missed market for most job seekers.
 But understanding that most people are hired because they went the extra mile will get you more interviews and job offers than hitting point and click all day.

 Even when applying online, submit your presentation-style resume with full color and graphics to the system.
 Many systems store your resume in Word or PDF as a reference for the hiring managers.
 Use an ATS-friendly version to cut and paste into the application fields and always check your application thoroughly before hitting the submit button.

 If all of this baffles you, hire me to guide your career journey.
 I understand the pitfalls of job search and have guided thousands of people to successful job landings.
 Learn more.

 Here are Design Resumes' latest articles on job search, resume design, resume writing, and Linkedin optimization articles I've written.